top of page

 FREQUENTLY ASKED QUESTIONS

-Info for 2018, 2017, 2016 and 2015
+Info for 2020, 2019, 2018, 2017 and 2016

 The Happy Feet league is great for player development as it provides a perfect environment for players to get more touches on the ball, score more goals and have more fun, which is very important for their development.
 During these games, coaches are allowed to step on the field and help their players.
-There are no scores, no standings, no referees - these usually create a lot of pressure on players, negatively affecting their development at early age.

 BSC Pathway and Expectation